cbw1243/CropScapeR/README.md

 Note: `CropScapeR` package depends on the `rgdal` and `sp` packages to process the raster files.

+## Related source
+Users can see more examples on the usage of the `CropScapeR` package from [section 9.2](https://tmieno2.github.io/R-as-GIS-for-Economists/CropScapeR.html#CropScapeR) in the ['R as GIS for Economists'](https://tmieno2.github.io/R-as-GIS-for-Economists/) book.

 ## Contact
 [Bowen Chen](https://www.bwchen.com), PhD (bwchen@illinois.edu)

 ## Acknowledgement
 The development of this package was supported by USDA-NRCS Agreement No. NR193A750016C001 through the Cooperative Ecosystem Studies Units network.
 Any opinions, findings, conclusions, or recommendations expressed are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.